-The summer of 2020 may be the best summer ever to consider summer school for your child.
+The summer of 2020 may be the best one ever to consider summer school for your child.
 A few of the reasons summer school may be something good to consider this year:

 - Students are behind.
 Distance learning at many schools at the end of the 19-20 school year was ineffective, and summer is a good time to get students caught up.

 - Many planned summer camps and vacations have been (or will have to be) canceled.

 - The 20-21 school year will be filled with challenges – taking courses this summer can lighten the load on students next school year.

 - The summer 2020 learning regression (the “Summer Slide”) will be huge.
 This can help students minimize summer learning loss.